Joseph

 Joseph is a common male name, derived from the Hebrew Yosef.
 "Joseph" is used, along with "Josef", mostly in English, French and partially German languages.
 This spelling is also found as a variant in the languages of the modern-day Nordic countries.
 In Portuguese and Spanish, the name is "José".
+In Catalan it is "Josep".
 In Arabic, including in the Quran, the name is spelled يوسف, Yūsuf.
 In Kurdish (Kurdî), the name is Ûsiv or Yûsiv, Persian, the name is Yousef, and in Turkish it is Yusuf.
 In Pashto the name is spelled Esaf (ايسپ) and in Malayalam it is spelled Ousep (ഔസേപ്പ്).
 In Tamil, it is spelled as Yosepu (யோசேப்பு).

-The name has enjoyed significant popularity in its many forms in numerous countries, and Joseph was one of the two names, along with Robert, to have remained in the top 10 boys' names list in the US from 1925 to 1972.
+The name has enjoyed significant popularity in its many forms in numerous countries, and Joseph was one of the two names (along with Robert) to have remained in the top 10 boys' names list in the US from 1925 to 1972.
 It is especially common in contemporary Israel, as either "Yossi" or "Yossef", and in Italy, where the name "Giuseppe" was the most common male name in the 20th century.
-In the first century CE, Joseph was the second most popular male name for Jews.
+In the first century CE, Yosef was the second most popular male name for Jews.

 In the Book of Genesis Joseph is Jacob's eleventh son and Rachel's first son, and known in the Hebrew Bible as Yossef ben-Yaakov.
-In the New Testament the most notable two are Joseph, the husband of Mary, the mother of Jesus; and Joseph of Arimathea, a secret disciple of Jesus who supplied the tomb in which Jesus was buried.
+In the New Testament the most notable two are Joseph of Nazareth, the husband of Mary, the mother of Jesus and Joseph of Arimathea, a secret disciple of Jesus Christ who supplied the tomb in which Jesus was buried.